-As a video forensic expert, CCTV enhancement (closed circuit television) is a day to day practice we perform on video recordings from both digital and analogue surveillance systems.
+As a video forensic expert, CCTV enhancement (closed-circuit television) is a day to day practice we perform on video recordings from both digital and analog surveillance systems.
 Often times, the courts we testify in want to know how to enhance security camera videos.
-In the following post, Video Forensic Expert describes CCTV enhancement and how to enhance CCTV camera videos to retain quality and clarify the recorded events.
-We will also cover the basics to best practices to ensure the most successful and accurate forensic video enhancement.
+In the following post, we will describe CCTV enhancement and how to enhance CCTV camera videos to retain quality and clarify the recorded events.
+We will also cover the basic best practices to ensure the most successful and accurate forensic video enhancement.

 What is CCTV Enhancement?

 CCTV Enhancement is done using non-destructive techniques to preserve the video evidence integrity and pixel quality.
 Some of the most requested forensic video enhancement are license plates.
 Clarifying or enhancing the events as they occurred assists the trier of fact to make determinations about the video events.

 As video forensic experts, we are asked to enhance recordings used as video evidence to clarify the events as they occurred.
 Video recordings used as evidence can be enhanced regardless if they were recorded during the day or at night.
 The success of the CCTV Enhancement is directly proportionate to the quality of the video recording.
 We can perform a preliminary analysis to make sure we are confident in meeting our client’s expectations.